-A. EV A Estes Valley Accommodations/Highway Corridor Zoning District retail and commercial uses, such as restaurants, bars, and gift shops, will be permitted, but only as accessory uses to a principal accommodations use and only if such supporting uses are located inside the same structure as the principal use.
+A. EV A Estes Valley Accommodations/Highway Corridor Zoning District

+This district applies primarily in highway-oriented commercial areas of the Estes Valley, and allows a wide variety of accommodation uses, including relatively higher-intensity accommodations such as multi-story hotels and motels.
+A variety of related tourist-serving retail and commercial uses, such as restaurants, bars, and gift shops, will be permitted, but only as accessory uses to a principal accommodations use and only if such supporting uses are located inside the same structure as the principal use.
 Stand-alone commercial or retail uses will not be permitted in this accommodations district; instead, such uses may be developed in the other commercial zones.